fun-laughter-learning-making new friendsREGISTER HERE

 Our camp counselors are experienced teachers that additionally teach at our Day School.
 All counselors and aides are background checked and are trained on our high-tech security and safety procedures.
 We take camper and staff safety and security very serious.

-Campers are divided by age and grade with a low ratio of campers to staff counselors.
+Campers are divided by grade with a low ratio of campers to staff counselors.
 Under the guidance of camp counselors, children will form a cohesive unit and learn the value of friendship and teamwork.
 Action-packed fun is designed to give them a memorable summer and allow them to build friendships that will last a lifetime.

 Whether your camper needs to brush up on reading skills, wants to accelerate learning or just enjoys reading, they will find this hour of small group reading instruction with our Day School reading teacher(s) enjoyable.
 Engaging reading activities will excite your student with a goal to teach the love of reading, and to review reading and comprehension skills.
 Students that enroll for this option will additionally use MobyMax, an online reading assessment and instruction program, and will be given access to use it at home until July 17.
 Should you like the MobyMax program, you can purchase a year access for $75.00 at the end of your summer program.